mykhakos/FreshPointSync/docs/source/index.rst

 Explore Further
 ---------------

-Delve deeper into FreshPointSync with comprehensive guides and references.
-This section provides detailed documentation on key library classes as well as the complete API reference.
-These resources will help you fully leverage FreshPointSync's capabilities.
+Detailed documentation on FreshPointSync is available below.
+This documentation provides an in-depth look at FreshPointSync's features and capabilities as well as the complete API reference.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
+   :caption: Chapters

+   intro/index
    product/index
    product_page/index
    product_page_hub/index